Gr1shma/g7-chat/README.md

         * Specify your **profession or role** to guide context-aware replies.
         * All preferences are used in a dynamic **system prompt**.

-* **📦 Model Selection**
+* **📦 Model Selection & API Key Management**

+    * Bring Your Own Keys (BYOK) - Use your own API keys for maximum privacy and control.
     * Choose from a range of available AI models:

-        * Use a searchable popover and selector powered by shadcn/ui.
+        * Use a searchable popover and selector powered by shadcn/ui
-        * Models are grouped by provider with clean headings.
+        * Models are grouped by provider with clean headings
+        * Only models with configured API keys are enabled
-        * Instantly switch between models.
+        * Instantly switch between available models
+    * All API keys are stored locally in your browser for privacy.
+    * At least one API key is required to use the chat functionality.

 * **🎨 Clean & Dynamic UI**